McJones/AGLCLaTeX/README.md

 #### Basic documents

-In accordance with the AGLC, constitutive documents should be cited in accordance with the appropriate rules.
+In accordance with the AGLC, constitutive documents should be cited in accordance with the appropriate rules (eg, treaty or UN resolution).

 #### Cases